Basic Select Statements

 The resulting movies would include: *Gravity*, *Harry Potter*, *Cast Away*, and *Spiderman*.

-Now let’s create a query that combines two relations, such as finding movie titles, mID's and the rating that the movie recieved.
-We’re now involving the Movie table, and the Review table.
+Now let’s create a query that combines two relations, such as finding movie titles, mID's and the rating that the movie received.
+We’re now involving the `Movie` table, and the `Review` table.

 Combining relations looks like this: